ceandrade/brkga_mp_ipr_cpp/README.md

 download the header files and tell your compiler to include the path to where the files were downloaded.

-Quick example (unix): assume we are in an empty folder.
+Quick example (Unix): assume we are in an empty folder.
 So, we copy/clone BRKGA-IPR-MP first:

 ```terminal